adobnikar/bookshelf-eloquent/README.md

 ## With (Eager loading)

 - **.with(withRelated, [signleRelationSubquery])** → Bookshelf  model (this) / function is chainable
-    - {string|string[]|object} `withRelated` - A relation, or list of relations, to be eager loaded as part of the fetch operation (either one or more relation names or objects mapping relation names to subquery callbacks),
+    - {string|string[]|object} `withRelated` - A relation (with an optional alias), or list of relations, to be eager loaded as part of the fetch operation (either one or more relation names or objects mapping relation names to subquery callbacks),
     - {function} `[signleRelationSubquery]` - If the `withRelated` parameter is a single relation (string) you can pass the it's subquery callback to this parameter.

 - **.withSelect(relationName, columns, [subquery])** → Bookshelf  model (this) / function is chainable
-    - {string} `relationName` - Name of the relation that you want to eager load.
+    - {string} `relationName` - Name of the relation (with an optional alias) that you want to eager load.
     - {string|string[]} `columns` - List of columns on the related model that we want to get from database.
     - {function} `[subquery]` - Optional nested query callback.